 Last summer, I had the opportunity to ride dunes in Michigan at Silver Lake State Park.
 An activity that many of us do know is a “thing.”
 It is not just a thing.
 It is a “big thing” in states like Arizona.
 California, Colorado, and Michigan.
-Unknown to many, the western coastline of Lake Michigan boasts one of nature’s marvels – the largest collection of freshwater dunes in the world.
-Dunes that offer up a variety of tourist attractions, including riding the dunes.
+Unknown to many, the western coastline of Lake Michigan boasts one of nature’s marvels – the most extensive collection of freshwater dunes in the world.
+Dunes offer a variety of tourist attractions, including riding the dunes.

-So, what does riding sand dunes entail?
+So, what does riding dunes entail?
 Essentially, you ride jeeps, buggies, all-terrain vehicles (ATVs), utility terrain vehicles (UTV’s), motorcycles, and sandrails.
 Do not worry; I will cover the vehicles later!
-Summed up, riding dunes is an extreme sport that involves driving up, down, and across large dunes and the rugged terrain that accompany them.
+Riding dunes is an extreme sport that involves driving up, down, and across giant dunes and the rugged terrain accompanying them.
 And, for the brave, it also includes jumping these dunes and performing various stunts.